 After you've composed your text message, navigate to the area where you can enter the phone number to send the text message.
 Enter the shortcode number and press Send.
 If the shortcode is a word, like DISNEY, use your keypad to figure out which numbers go with which letters.

 4. Unsubscribe From Receiving Unwanted Text Messages

 Usually, texting "STOP" to the same short code will unsubscribe you.
-If that doesn't work, try texting "HELP" to the short code to see options.
-If neither works, check the sweepstakes rules or the advertisement that listed the short code for information about how to unsubscribe.
+If that doesn't work, try texting "HELP" to the shortcode to see options.
+If that doesn't work, either, check the sweepstakes rules or the advertisement that listed the shortcode for information about how to unsubscribe.

-How to Stay Safe When Using Short Codes
+Stay Safe When Using Short Codes

 It's also a good idea to keep in mind that sending text messages may not be free.
-Depending on your service plan, there may be a per-text charge, or you may have a limited number of texts that you can send per month.
-Additionally, some companies may charge you a premium fee for entering sweepstakes by text.
-Check out standard vs. premium text message charges for more information.
+Your service plan might charge a per-text fee, or you may have a limited number of texts that you can send per month.
+It's a good idea to know what your personal plan includes before using these offers.